Brian-CHT/Brian-CHT/README.md

 Hi There 👋

 My name is Brian.
+Thanks for visiting my profile!
 I am a Pharmacist and Technologist.
-I am building jobsinhealthtech.com.
+I am currently building jobsinhealthtech.com.